ruped24/tor_ip_switcher/README.md

 tor --hash-password "Your_new_password"
 ```

-Edit and replace the old HashedControlPassword 16:01234556789ABCDEF

-With the newly generated hash in the /etc/tor/torrc file from <Your_new_password> hash.
+Edit and replace the old HashedControlPassword 16:01234556789ABCDEF with the newly generated hash in the /etc/tor/torrc file from <Your_new_password> hash.

 Usage: